iPad 9 LTE Button Control Cable Replacement

 Step 11

-- Gently twist the pick around the top-left corner of the iPad to loosen the adhesive and get things moving.
+- Gently work the pick around the top-left corner of your iPad to break free the adhesive.
+No rush, just a smooth move!

 Step 12

-- Gently slide your opening pick along the top edge of the iPad, stopping just before the front camera to avoid any surprises.
+- Gently glide the opening pick along the top edge of the iPad, but stop just before you hit the front camera.

 Step 13

-- Gently pull the pick so that just the tip stays nestled between the digitizer and the frame.
+- Pull the pick out until just the tip is snugly between the digitizer and the frame.

-- Slide the pick above the front camera to break the adhesive free.
+- Gently slide the pick above the front camera to start loosening the adhesive.

-- Keep the pick close to the right side of the front camera as you move on to the next step.
+- Keep the pick close to the right side of the front camera before moving on to the next step.

 Step 14

-- Pop that pick back in and give it a little slide up toward the top-right corner of the iPad to fully break free from the adhesive's grasp.
+- Pop the pick back in and slide it up towards the top-right corner of the iPad to break that top adhesive free.

-- Keep that pick snug in the top-right corner to stop the adhesive from pulling a sneaky re-seal.
+- Keep the pick in the top-right corner to stop the adhesive from sticking back together.

 Step 15

-- Warm up an iOpener and press it gently against the right edge of your iPad for about two minutes.
-Let the heat work its magic and soften things up a bit.
+- Warm up your iOpener and give it a nice 2-minute break on the right edge of your iPad.
+Let that heat work its magic to soften things up.

 Tools Used